lucasmonstrox/PyTibia/README.md

 > Fastest Tibia PixelBot developed in python to get unlocked fps.

-This BOT memorizes works locating image around the screen and applies cache to avoid image redetection and thus avoid excessive cpu/gpu usage.
+This BOT works locating image around the screen and applies cache to avoid image redetection and thus avoid excessive cpu/gpu usage.

 This BOT is all based on matrix calculation, also applies parallelism and also pre-processing, as it is the only way to have maximum performance(nanoseconds/microseconds).

-This BOT also uses data structure, arrays, path finding(djkistra), among other important things to have smart decisions and gameplay.
+This BOT also uses data structure, arrays, path finding, among other important things to have smart decisions and gameplay.

 I created this BOT to learn python, to stream on twitch, to make friends, to apply my knowledgments in deep learning, path finding, matrix, etc.